tbensky/PrologScheduling/README.md

 I usually find specifying the data for a problem very enjoyable.
 I usually do this first, and it feels like I'm making fast progress in solving my problem.
 "Prolog is so fun and flexible" I often think.
 The pattern however, which will drive the search, feels much more difficult, and progress is usually very very slow.
 Even haltingly so.

 I think with Prolog, people get hung up on stating the pattern they are looking for in their data.
+In other words, hung up on driving the search.
 They kind of expect Prolog to just "know" such things.

 In scheduling for example, there is no built in magic of Prolog like `make_a_schedule(X),`